Big speed

 Who Is Responsible for a Hydroplane Car Accident in Seattle?

 It’s a warm night, just after dark.
 As soon as you and your child get into the car after soccer practice, it starts to rain.
 Five miles down the road, you experience a terrifying sensation.
 Your car doesn’t just feel like it’s suddenly flying — it actually is.
 It’s aquaplaning.
 Knowing what to do when hydroplaning on wet roads can help you avoid a hydroplane accident and keep you and your passengers safe.
+Seattle car accident lawyers know that even the most careful drivers can find themselves in these scary situations.

 What Is Hydroplaning?